rach/pome/README.md

     Args:
       <DBNAME>

-If your database doesn't have a password set then you can run Pome like this:
+If your database doesn't have a password set, then you can run Pome like this:

      $> pome -U myuser mydatabase
      2015/12/09 12:09:43 Starting Pome 0.1.0
      2015/12/09 12:09:43 Application will be available at http://127.0.0.1:2345

-If you've database is protected by a password then you need to pass it via command line.
-It's going to be fixed and there is an issue [exist](https://github.com/rach/pome/issues/16) for this.
+If you've database is protected by a password, then you need to pass it as an argument.
+In the future, Pome will prompt the user for the password (see this [issue](https://github.com/rach/pome/issues/16)).

-Once Pome is running, you can access the dashboard via your browser and you should see an interface like this:
+Once Pome is running, you can access the dashboard via your browser, and you should see an interface like this:

 ![Home screenshot](https://raw.githubusercontent.com/rach/pome/master/screenshots/home.png)